Collisions involving motorcycles often cause devastating injuries and even death. Our attorneys are here to help.

 - High medical expenses,

 - And more.

 California motorcycle accident claims can be difficult to pursue on your own.
-Call our experienced California motorcycle accident lawyers at (760) 827-1700 today for a free consultation.
+Call our experienced San Diego motorcycle accident lawyers at (760) 827-1700 today for a free consultation.

 Our legal team will provide the support and guidance you need.

 Before you can begin the process of filing a California motorcycle accident claim and pursue monetary damages for damages caused by the collision, it is important to first understand the role of fault in a motorcycle accident lawsuit.

 Because California is a tort-liability state, or at-fault state, liability for damages that result from a crash is dependent upon fault for the accident.

 What’s more, under the rule of comparative negligence in California, a plaintiff’s compensation award can be reduced in proportion to their degree of fault; as such, it is important that the degree of fault of the defendant is proved to the maximum extent possible.